Marital rape in the United States: Ohio

 of 2907.02 Rape that deals with drugging someone "surreptitiously or by force, threat of force, or deception" to coerce them into sex does not apply in marriage (except in case of separation).
 The whole article 2907.03 Sexual battery, that deals with various forms of coercion (for instance it states in subsection in A (1) that "The offender [commits a crime when he] knowingly coerces the other person to submit by any means that would prevent resistance by a person of ordinary resolution") does not apply at all to married people.
 In 2015, a bill was introduced to remove these exemptions.

 Oklahoma

-In Oklahoma, rape by a spouse can only be charged under subsection (B) of Section 1111 – Rape Defined which states:
+In Oklahoma, rape by a spouse was previously defined under subsection (B) of Section 1111 – Rape Defined which stated:

-For instance, a person in Oklahoma can not charge her/his spouse for rape if she/he is compelled to submit due to drugs "administered by or with the privity of the accused as a means of forcing the victim to submit", or when she/he is unconscious, as these situations are dealt under subsection (A) of Section 1111 which define rape as intercourse "with a male or female who is not the spouse of the perpetrator".
+However, as of the most current revision of the section, this law no longer applies and reads as such:

+As such, it appears marital rape is no longer permitted in Oklahoma.